tbazant/ai-prompts/SUSE-styleguide.md

 # Task
-Update the current file (or selected text) where any of the below rules are not respected or the meaning is not clear.
+Revise the current file (or selected text) where any of the below rules are not respected or the meaning is not clear.

 # Language
-* Use American English.
+* Write using American English spelling and grammar conventions.
+This means using spellings like "color" instead of "colour" and "organize" instead of "organise."
-* Use "-ize" spellings.
+* Favor "-ize" spellings.
+Use "organize," "realize," etc., rather than "-ise" spellings.
 * Do not use contractions.
-* Avoid possessives.
+Write "do not" instead of "don't," "it is" instead of "it's," and so on.
+* Minimize the use of possessive forms.
+Instead of "the car's engine," prefer "the engine of the car" or a phrasing that avoids the possessive entirely.
 * Use the simple present tense.
+Describe actions and states as they generally or habitually occur.
+For example, use "The system processes data" instead of "The system is processing data" or "The system will process data."

 # Content
 * Maintain the full technical depth and context of the original content with the LIX readability grade 40-45
-* When simplifying or splitting sentences, preserve all technical details and relationships between concepts.
 * Each concept from the source material must be present in the revised version.
-* Do not rephrase whole sentences or paragraphs where updating only a phrase fulfilles the task.

 # Structure
-* Prioritize clarity and conciseness in sentence structure.
+* Prioritize clarity and conciseness in sentence structure, maintaining natural sentence complexity and flow.
+* Avoid excessively short, choppy sentences that disrupt the flow of information.
 * Split or simplify sentences longer than 25 words.
-Favor maintaining natural sentence complexity and flow when possible.
-* Balance conciseness with a natural reading rhythm.
-* Avoid excessively short, choppy sentences that disrupt the flow of information.
-* End sentences with a period.
+* End sentences with a period and eliminate any instances of souble spaces between sentences.
 * Do not join sentences with semicolons.
-* Enforce proper sentence spacing.
-Use exactly one space character between sentences.
-Eliminate any instances of multiple spaces.

 # Tone
-* Maintain a consise and explanatory professional tone.
+* Maintain an explanatory and professional tone.
 * Address the reader as "you".
-* Use active voice where possible.
+* Prefer active voice.
 * Start recommendations with "We recommend".

 # Acronyms